arema-arega/inter-art/README.md

 ## APP CSS
 ### App CSS filehandles all the customization of the app except:
 - the buttons:because they have their own css file:button.css
-- the Typo family that is included on the main HTML index.html file:
+- the Typo family that is included on the main HTML, index.html file:
  @import url('https://fonts.googleapis.com/css2?family=League+Spartan:wght@100;200;300;400;500;600&display=swap');